PPF lifts stake in O2 Czech Republic to above 90%, plans de-listing

-PRAGUE, June 24 (Reuters) - Investment group PPF will plan to de-list O2 Czech Republic SPTT.PR shares from Prague, it said on Thursday, after lifting its stake in the Czech telecoms group to over 90%.
+PRAGUE, June 24 (Reuters) - Investment group PPF is set to take full control of O2 Czech Republic SPTT.PR and withdraw the Czech telecoms group from the Prague stock exchange, dealing a blow to a bourse that has seen the exit of other companies in recent years.

-PPF said it would initiate a squeeze-out procedure of the remaining shareholders in O2 Czech Republic.

-It raised its O2 stake to 90.01%, from 83.58%, in a reverse accelerated bookbuilding launched on Wednesday, for a maximum price of 264 crowns per share.
+PPF said on Thursday it had lifted its stake in the group to 90.01%, from 83.58%, in a reverse accelerated bookbuilding launched on Wednesday, for a maximum price of 264 crowns per share.
 It purchased the shares in the process for a total 5.1 billion crowns ($240.1 million).

-Shares in O2 Czech Republic, the fourth-largest stock in Prague, fell 2.2% to 263 crowns in early trading on Thursday.
+Shares in O2 Czech Republic, the fourth-largest stock in Prague, had fallen 2.8% to 261.50 crowns by mid-morning.

+With its stake rising above the regulatory 90% level, PPF said it would initiate a squeeze-out procedure of the remaining shareholders in O2 Czech Republic.

 PPF, the investment group founded by Czech billionaire Petr Kellner who died in a helicopter crash in March, has controlled O2 Czech Republic since 2014 and said its decision reflected a sharp decline in the average daily traded volumes in its shares.